KULeuven-COSIC/ThreadFuzzer/README.md

 ---

 ## Plotting the graphs from the paper
+Note: You cannot do this step from the Docker container.
 Run one of the following scripts to plot Figures 2, 3, 4 or 5, respectively:

 - `./scripts/visualize_coverage_results_greybox.sh`